dhananjay1405/tally-database-loader/README.md

 * [CA Venugopal Gella](https://github.com/gellavenugopal) - Fixing of Tally Prime 2.0.1 export issue

 ## Known Issues
-* Data loading in Microsoft SQL Server (technology: **mssql**) via loadmethod as **insert** does not support pushing of **unicode** characters (i.e. Indian language characters &amp; extended characters beyond ASCII table).
-Kindly use **file** method for this if at all required.
-You will notice question marks instead of these unicode characters in database.
-For rest of the technology, this limitation does not apply.
 * When multiple companies are selected in Tally &amp; specific company name is specified in config.json, it has been observed that in a rare case (especially on Windows Server), Tally fails to fetch data from that target company &amp; internally produces an error that specified company is not loaded.
 * It has been observed that sometimes when Tally remain running for several days on PC then in a rare case Tally fails to return back updated / latest data (especially on Windows Server) &amp; you may have to restart Tally.
 * If you have configured automatic sync of data via Windows Task Schedular, then make sure you don't log-off, but just disconnect as Tally is graphical based software.